Golden Anniversary: 1964 Dodge Dart Convertible – SOLD!

-Dodge celebrated its 50th anniversary in 1964, so to celebrate they offered special paint that this Dart GT convertible just updated overnight here on Craigslist in Bowleys Quarters, Maryland with a revised lower price of $10,900 as we went to press.
+Dodge celebrated its 50th anniversary in 1964, so to celebrate they offered special paint that this Dart GT convertible originally listed in May 2020 on Craigslist in Bowleys Quarters, Maryland with a revised lower price of $10,900 as we went to press.
 A review of the Hagerty Insurance Online Valuation Tool confirms this private seller has his Dart GT priced between the #3 “Good” appraisal of $12,400 and the #4 “Fair” (Daily Driver) estimate of $8,600.
-If you are serious about buying this Dart GT, you can start the conversation by calling the seller at (443) 604-2313 and when you do please remember to mention you saw his listing featured here on GuysWithRides.com.

 Here’s a commercial highlighting the ’64 Dodge Dart GT:

-If you’re for a nicely sized four passenger classic convertible that can fit in your garage but don’t like the idea if a thirsty V8, this compact Dodge Dart GT featured here makes a compelling alternative.
-The extensive pictures provided such what appears to be a very solid example in a rare paint color.
+If you’re for a nicely sized four-passenger classic convertible that can fit in your garage but don’t like the idea if a thirsty V8, this compact Dodge Dart GT featured here makes a compelling alternative.
+The extensive pictures provided what appears to be a very solid example in a rare paint color.
 Good luck with the purchase!